PaulsonLab/BEACON/README.md

 Strategy for Efficient Novelty Search](https://arxiv.org/abs/2406.03616)

 # Usage
-We provide the code scripts for executing different SOTA novelty search algorithm including BEACON, MaxVar, and NS-EA.
+We provide the code scripts for executing BEACON on different problem setting.

 BEACON
 ------------------------------